HorBro38/media_skip/README.md

 `align` - Lets you manually set the alignment of where the skip text and icons appear.
 This is a tuple of floats (x,y), the default is `(0.95,0.95)`.

+`pos` - Lets you set specific pixel positions for where the skip text and icons appear.
+This will override the align settings.
+This is a tuple integers, the default is `None`.

 ## Terms of Use
 Feel free to use this as you desire, credit is not necessary but always appreciated.